-The guanaco is slender with long legs and neck.
-Its dense, wooly coat varies in color from light brown, yellow or brownish-red.
-Its head, long ears and the nape of its neck are gray, while its legs, belly, back and rump are white.
-The guanaco has a cleft (split) upper lip, which helps it to grab food.
+Guanacos are slender with long legs and necks.
+Their dense, wooly coats vary in color from light brown, yellow or brownish-red.
+Their heads, long ears, and the napes of their necks are gray, while their legs, bellies, backs and rumps are white.
+Guanacos have cleft (split) upper lips, which helps them to grab food.

 The guanaco is the ancestor of the llama.